ldaniel/fgvr/README.md

 > Don't panic!
 > --Douglas Adams on "The Hitchhiker's Guide to the Galaxy" book

-The premise of fgvr package is to c in the `man/` directory.
-Here's a simple example from the `stringr` package:
-The premise of this package is gathering a set of R functions that helps FGV MBA students performing repetitive activities during the following steps:
+The premise of this package is gathering a set of R functions that helps FGV MBA's students performing repetitive activities during the following steps:

 * Data Cleaning;
 * Data Enhancements;